Viola Hatch: Personal life

-In addition to her activism, Hatch volunteered as a cultural and heritage speaker for schools, libraries and other organizations.
-She attended schools at Canton and Concho boarding school where she was a part of the BIA relocation program.
-Hatch then relocated to Chicago where she worked for the Spiegel Company.
+In addition to her activism, Hatch volunteered as a cultural and heritage speaker for schools, libraries, and other organizations.
+She attended schools at Canton and Concho boarding schools where she was a part of the BIA relocation program.
+Hatch then relocated to Chicago, where she worked for the Spiegel Company.
 She served on the Southern Arapaho Language Advisory Board and is an honored elder board member of the Cheyenne and Arapaho Tribe.
 She participated in Women of All Red Nations and the Arts & Crafts Cooperative.
 Hatch was involved with Bob Dotson's production at KWTV News of the documentary Till It's Here No More.

-Hatch traveled to international indigenous rights meetings and participated in the United Nations Forum in Geneva, Switzerland which developed the Declaration on the Rights of Indigenous Peoples.
+Hatch traveled to international indigenous rights meetings and participated in the United Nations Forum in Geneva, Switzerland, which developed the Declaration on the Rights of Indigenous Peoples.
 She met with the Ambassador to the European Union for the Sacred Sites meeting in a trip to Ireland and Northern Ireland.

 Hatch married Donald Vernon Hatch (November 9, 1929 – August 7, 2013) on June 5, 1954.
 She died on April 22, 2019, in her home, surrounded by her family.
 At time of her death, Hatch had 4 children, 6 grandchildren, and 16 great-grandchildren.